brandur/sorg/content/drafts/graphql.md

 relationships explicit is conceptually sound, and lets consumers get work done with fewer API calls.

-Our API at Stripe has a concept called [object expansion][expand] that lets a user tell the server that it would like an ID (e.g., `cus_123`) expanded into its full object representation by passing an `expand[]=...` parameter in with the request.
-Expansions are chainable, so I can use ask for `charge.customer` on a dispute to reveal the associated charge, and that charge's customer.
+Stripe's API has a concept called [object expansion][expand] that lets a user tell the server that it would like an ID (e.g., `cus_123`) expanded into its full object representation by passing an `expand[]=...` parameter in with the request.
+Expansions are chainable, so I can ask for `charge.customer` on a dispute to reveal the dispute's associated charge, and that charge's customer.
 The feature's most common effect is saving API calls -- instead of having to request two objects separately, just one request can be made for the first object with the second embedded.
 Users make extensive use of this feature -- we constrain expansions to three levels deep, but get regular requests to allow up to four levels.

 ## Discovery and exploration (#discovery)